Moqume/Cookillian-WP/readme.txt

 If the visitor allows for cookies (either through opt in or a visitor outside the countries specified), then additional Javascript can be included at the website's header and/or footer, allowing the inclusion of, for example, Google Analytics.
 This allows for better control over 3rd party cookies.

+With the included statistics, you can see how many visitors have decided to opt in, out or ignore the cookie alert per country, for each month of the year.

 = Features =

 * Selective filtering/alerts based on the visitor's originating country